wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 As you can see, the array and object look the same.
 The only difference is it is a shorter syntax.

-Some other things like dates don't have a `literal syntax`, which is why we have to put the `new` keyword infront of it.
+Some other things like dates don't have a literal syntax, which is why we have to put the `new` keyword infront of it.

 It's the same thing when you create an element.